The Center for Rural Health Innovation

 The Health-e-Schools program is a member of the North Carolina Multisite Adolescent Research Consortium for Health, a UNC-Chapel Hill based program that Dr. North co-directs.
 This research group uses a network of school-based health centers and adolescent health practices to study effective methods for improving adolescent health and life-long health trajectories.

-My-Health-e-Schools is working with researchers from the UNC Schools of Medicine and Journalism to see if text messaging can be used to improve rates of adolescent vaccination in rural communities.
+Health-e-Schools is working with researchers from the UNC Schools of Medicine and Journalism to see if text messaging can be used to improve rates of adolescent vaccination in rural communities.

 Multisite Adolescent Research Consortium